dell/csi-baremetal/docs/drive-replacement.md

 - Remove the Volume:
   * Delete the problematic volume.
 - Verify Removal:
-  * Ensure that after performing the above steps, the POD should be successfully scheduled.
+  * Ensure that after performing the above steps, the is successfully scheduled.